Investing in publicly traded tire companies will suit value investors who are comfortable with a mature and low-growth industry.

 In a sense, the tire industry is representative of a mature, low-growth industry.
 Such industries are typically characterized by relatively low growth, emphasizing growth through consolidation and wringing every bit of operational efficiency from tire and rubber manufacturing.
 Additionally, companies can expand their growth into new territories or end markets.

-For example, the Goodyear/Cooper deal is highly complementary.
-Cooper was particularly strong in the original equipment market (OEM) in China and the replacement market in the U.S. At the same time, Goodyear is very strong in the U.S. OEM and replacement market.
+For example, the Goodyear/Cooper deal in 2021 was complementary.
+Cooper was particularly strong in the original equipment market (OEM) in China and the replacement market in the U.S. At the same time, Goodyear has typically been very strong in the U.S. OEM and replacement market.

 Low growth is still growth

-All told, it's reasonable to expect a combination of underlying replacement demand and long-term growth in OEM tire demand to lead to at least low single-digit revenue growth in the industry.
+- Generally, it's reasonable to expect long-term growth in the low single-digit range in the tire industry.

 Cost pressures